 - Yvette is a Prince2-certified project manager who knows how to plan and organize her work and keep her clients informed about the progress.

-- Yvette has very high standards and works according to the Code of Ethics and Conduct of the Board for Certification of Genealogists, the code of ethics of the Association for Professional Genealogists and standards for sound genealogical research and standards for sharing information with others as recommended by the National Genealogical Society.
+- Yvette has high standards and works according to the Code of Ethics and Conduct of the Board for Certification of Genealogists, the code of ethics of the Association for Professional Genealogists and standards for sound genealogical research and standards for sharing information with others as recommended by the National Genealogical Society.